Who We Are

 In these and a thousand other ways, we seek to be and become the family of God, a community of reconciliation, love and friendship for all, extending far beyond birthplace, borders or biology.

-5. ENGAGE STRUCTURES
+5. CHANGE STRUCTURES

 • "The kingdom of God is like yeast that a woman took and mixed into a vast amount of flour until it worked all through the dough.” - Matthew 13:33